Metric entropy, n-widths, and sampling of functions on manifolds: Introduction

-Constructive algorithms were derived in \cite{Mhaskar:2005fk} to represent functions in suitably defined Besov spaces on the sphere using asymptotically the same number of bits as the metric entropy of these classes, except for a logarithmic factor.
-A generalization was obtained for compact smooth Riemannian manifolds $\mathbb{X}$ and global Sobolev spaces $W^s(L_p(\mathbb{X}))$ for $p=\infty$ in \cite{Ehler:2013fkxx}.
-Related measures of complexity are $n$-widths \cite{Kolmogorov:1936fk} and were studied for some classical function spaces in \cite{Pinkus:1985uq,Pinkus:1985kx}.
 Both concepts, metric entropy and $n$-widths, are important complexity measures for the analysis of functions on high-dimensional datasets occurring in biology, medicine, and related areas.
-Many computational schemes are categorized into the field of manifold learning, where functions need to be learned from finitely many training data that are assumed to lie on some (unknown) manifold \cite{Coifman:2005aa,Gavish:2010aa,Nadler:2007fk,Roweis:2000aa,Scholkopf:2002fk,Tenenbaum:2000aa}.
-While much of the recent research in this direction focuses on the understanding of data geometry, approximation theory methods were introduced in \cite{Filbir:2010aa,Filbir:2011fk,Maggioni:2008fk,Mhaskar:2010kx,Mhaskar:2011uq} to obtain certain wavelet-like frame representations of functions on such data defined spaces.
+Many computational schemes are categorized into the field of manifold learning, where functions need to be learned from finitely many training data that are assumed to lie on some (unknown) manifold \cite{Chui:2015th,Coifman:2005aa,Nadler:2007fk,Roweis:2000aa,Scholkopf:2002fk,Tenenbaum:2000aa}.
+While much of the recent research in this direction focuses on the understanding of data geometry, approximation theory methods were introduced in \cite{Filbir:2010aa,Filbir:2011fk,Maggioni:2008fk,Mhaskar:2010kx,Mhaskar:2011uq}.

-The purpose of the present paper is to generalize results on metric entropy and $n$-widths to the context of functions on data defined quasi-metric measure spaces and covering the entire range $1\leq p\leq \infty$.
-Indeed, we determine the asymptotics of the metric entropy and $n$-widths for global Sobolev spaces.
-We will use wavelet frame expansions to obtain a representation of functions in Sobolev spaces, and this scheme is asymptotically optimal with respect to the $n$-widths and asymptotically optimal up to a logarithmic factor in the sense of the metric entropy.
-Our results can be extended easily to the case of Besov spaces, but we restrict ourselves to Sobolev spaces both for clarity and because no new ideas are involved in the extension to the case of Besov spaces.
+The purpose of the present paper is to generalize results on metric entropy and $n$-widths to the context of sampled functions on quasi-metric measure spaces and covering a larger scale of approximation spaces.
+Indeed, we determine the asymptotics of the metric entropy and nonlinear $n$-widths for global approximation spaces.
+We also provide a computational approximation method, and this scheme is asymptotically optimal with respect to the nonlinear $n$-widths and asymptotically optimal up to a logarithmic factor in the sense of the metric entropy.
 In addition to obtaining theoretical bounds on the metric entropy and $n$-widths, our results have the following notable features: \begin{itemize} \item[-] The computational scheme is based on a linear approximation operator to asymptotically match the optimal bounds in the sense of $n$-widths.